-Exhibit Number Exhibit Title 10.11 Sponsor Support Agreement, dated as of February 1, 2021, by and a Microvast, Inc., and certain stockholders of Registrant (incorporate 10.3 to the Company's Current Report on Form 8-K, filed with the d by reference from Ex khibit 10.12 Escrow Agreement between the Registrant, Continental Stock Tran Company's Initial Stockholder (incorporated by reference from Ext Current Report on Form 8-K, filed with the SEC on March 7, 2019) nibit 10.2 to th 10.13 Amendment No. 1 to Escrow Agreement between the Registrant, C Trust Company and the Company's Initial Stockholder (incorporate 10.13 to the Company's Current Report on Form 8-K, filed with the ed by reference from E xhibit 21.1 Subsidiaries of the Registrant (incorporated by reference from Exhi Current Report on Form 8-K, filed with the SEC on July 28, 2021).
-Compar ıy's 23.1 Consent of Deloitte Touche Tohmatsu Certified Public Accountants LLP.
+Exhibit Number Exhibit Title 10.11 Sponsor Support Agreement, dated as of February 1, 2021, by and among Registrant, the Sponsor, Microvast, Inc., and certain stockholders of Registrant (incorporated by reference from Exhibit 10.3 to the Company's Current Report on Form 8-K, filed with the SEC on February 5, 2021).
+10.12 Escrow Agreement between the Registrant, Continental Stock Transfer & Trust Company and the Company's Initial Stockholder (incorporated by reference from Exhibit 10.2 to the Company's Current Report on Form 8-K, filed with the SEC on March 7, 2019).
+10.13 Amendment No. 1 to Escrow Agreement between the Registrant, Continental Stock Transfer & Trust Company and the Company's Initial Stockholder (incorporated by reference from Exhibit 10.13 to the Company's Current Report on Form 8-K, filed with the SEC on July 28, 2021).
+21.1 Subsidiaries of the Registrant (incorporated by reference from Exhibit 21.1 to the Company's Current Report on Form 8-K, filed with the SEC on July 28, 2021).
+23.1 Consent of Deloitte Touche Tohmatsu Certified Public Accountant s LLP.
 23.2 Consent of Marcum, LLP.
 23.3 Consent of Shearman & Sterling LLP (included in Exhibit 5.1) 24.1 Powers of Attorney (previously filed) 101.INS XBRL Instance Document Herewith 101.SCH XBRL Taxonomy Extension Schema Document Herewith 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document Herewith 101.DEF XBRL Taxonomy Extension Definitions Linkbase Document Herewith 101.LAB XBRL Taxonomy Extension Label Linkbase Document Herewith 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document

-^{} To be filed, if necessary, subsequent to the effectiveness of this registration statement by an amendment to this registration statement or incorporated by reference pursuant to a Current Report on Form 8-K in connection with the offering of securities.
+\ To be filed, if necessary, subsequent to the effectiveness of this registration statement by an amendment to this registration statement or incorporated by reference pursuant to a Current Report on Form 8-K in connection with the offering of securities.